European anchovy (Engraulis encrasicolus)

 Morphology & Biology

-The European Anchovy is a small and short-lived pelagic fish, that aggregates in large schools close to the water surface.
-They have a very slim and elongated body, that can reach a maximum length of 20 cm.
-They are most characterized by a long pig-like snout and large mouth, with the upper jaw extending well behind the big eyes.
-The body is silvery with a blue or greenish back and a silver lateral line runs along the length of the fish to the base of the caudal fin.
-Anchovies are often misidentified as sardines (and the other way around), but sardines are bigger than anchovies and the eye of anchovies is a lot bigger than the one of sardines (in relation to the body size).
+The European anchovy is a small and short-lived pelagic fish that aggregates in large schools close to the water surface.
+They have a very slim and elongated body that can reach a maximum length of 20cm.
+They are most characterized by a prominent blunt snout, and large mouth, with the upper jaw extending well behind the big eyes.
+The body is silvery, turning to a darker greenish-blue along the back.
+A silver lateral line runs along the length of the fish to the base of the caudal fin.
+Anchovies are often misidentified as sardines (and vice versa): however, anchovies are smaller and more slender than sardines, have a proportionally larger eye, and their snout projects beyond their lower jaw.

-Spawning of anchovies occurs multiple times a year during a period from April to November with peaks usually in the warmest months.
-The females release the eggs into the water column, where they are floating in the upper 50 m, before the larvae will hatch 24 to 65 hours later.
-The growth in European anchovies is rapid with fish reaching a body length of 10 cm after only one year.
+Spawning of anchovies occurs multiple times a year between April and November, with peaks usually in the warmest months.
+The females release eggs into the water column, where they float in the upper 50m, and hatch as larvae 24 to 65 hours later.
+European anchovies grow rapidly, with fish reaching a body length of 10cm after only one year.

 Anchovies feed on planktonic species and are, in turn, a very important staple in the diets of many coastal dolphins, seals, and seabirds.

-The European Anchovy has a wide distribution and can be found congregating and migrating in large numbers in the shallow coastal waters of Europe, from southern Norway to West Africa and the Mediterranean and Black Seas.
-However, due to over exploitation and habitat loss the main congregations of such fish are now found on the Atlantic coasts of Portugal, Spain, and France.
+The European anchovy has a wide distribution and can be found congregating and migrating in large numbers in the shallow coastal waters of Europe, from southern Norway to West Africa and the Mediterranean and Black Seas.
+However, due to exploitation and habitat loss the main congregations of these fish are now found on the Atlantic coasts of Portugal, Spain, and France.

-European anchovy is a species with high commercial importance, therefore overfishing has bee a threat to the stocks for years.
-Catches in EU waters have declined by 90% since 1965 and, since 2005, the main anchovy fishery in the Bay of Biscay has been closed due to the extremely poor condition of the stock.
+The European anchovy is a species with high commercial value, and in consequence fishing has been a threat to the species for years.
+Catches in EU waters have declined by 90% since 1965.

-A further threat to these fish are the recent frequency of jellyfish blooms – the occurence of which are linked to overfishing – which are known to feed on the anchovy eggs and larvae.
+A further threat to these fish is the increasing frequency of jellyfish blooms – which are linked to fishing activities – which feed on anchovy eggs and larvae.

 Fisheries & Aquaculture

-The European Anchovy generally lives for less than 3 years.
+The European anchovy generally lives for less than 3 years.
 The number of young fish who survive to maturity (“recruitment”) is dependent on climatic variations.
-Because of this short life-span of the fish, recruitment can vary greatly and lead to violent stock fluctuations from year to year.
-This makes it a very hard fish to manage commercially and catch quotas under the maximum sustainable yield (MSY) system have largely failed to manage the stock sustainably.
-Catches in EU waters have declined by 90% since 1965 and, since 2005, the main anchovy fishery in the Bay of Biscay has been closed due to the extremely poor state of the population.
+Because of this short life-span and vulnerability to environmental factors, the population can fluctuate dramatically from year to year.
+This makes it a very hard fish to manage commercially, and catch quotas under the maximum sustainable yield (MSY) system have largely failed to manage the populations sustainably.
+Catches in EU waters have declined by 90% since 1965 and, between 2006 and 2010, the main anchovy fishery in the Bay of Biscay had to be closed due to the extremely poor state of the population.
 In 2019 the biomass of all spawning-age anchovies was the highest it has ever been since the anchovy surveys in the Bay of Biscay began in 1987.
 Scientists speculate that the recovery was mainly triggered by the closure of the fishery for five years.

-Anchovies are also trageted on a industrial scale for the production of fishmeal.
-More than 6 million tons of fishmeal are produced every year and used as a feed for livestock and fish in aquaculture.
-Fishmeal is made from wild-caught, small marine fish, like anchovies, herrings and sardines.
-Approximately 4 to 5 tons of fish are required to produce 1 ton of fishmeal – an unbelievable and unnecessary waste of life and ressources!
+Anchovies are also targeted on an industrial scale for the production of fishmeal.
+More than 6 million tons of fishmeal are produced every year, and used as a feed for livestock and fish in aquaculture.
+Fishmeal is made from wild-caught small marine fish, like anchovies, herrings and sardines.
+Approximately 4 to 5 tons of fish are required to produce 1 ton of fishmeal – an unbelievable and unnecessary waste of life and resources!

-Anchovies are most commonly sold canned in oil or grinded as a paste, for making sauces.
-In mediterranean countries they’re often served pickled in vinegar or fried.
+Anchovies are most commonly sold canned in oil or ground into paste, for making sauces.
+In Mediterranean countries they’re often served pickled in vinegar or fried.
 While still popular in Mediterranean and Black Sea cuisine, the poor state of the stocks mean that the anchovies used in such dishes are now often the imported Peruvian Anchovy (Engraulis ringens) from the Pacific coast of South America.